MicrosoftDocs/visualstudio-docs/docs/version-control/git-browse-repository.md

 >
 > :::image type="content" source="media/vs-2022/git-repository-commit-details-full-screen.png" alt-text="Screenshot of full-screen commit details with diff configurations." lightbox="media/vs-2022/git-repository-commit-details-full-screen.png":::

-### Multi-graph branch view
+### Multi-branch graph view

 **[New with version 17.7](/visualstudio/releases/2022/release-notes)**: When you open the Git Repo window, you start in the single branch view.
-You can then select any branch to add both the branch and its commits to a multi-branch graph view, which addes visual cues that make it more efficient to interact with multiple branches.
+You can then select any branch to add both the branch and its commits to a multi-branch graph view, which adds visual cues that make it more efficient to interact with multiple branches.

 :::image type="content" source="media/vs-2022/git-repository-multigraph-branch-view.png" alt-text="Screenshot of the multi-graph branch view in Visual Studio." lightbox="media/vs-2022/git-repository-multigraph-branch-view.png":::